crossplane/docs/content/master/concepts/packages.md

 Only a single revision is active at a time.
 The active revision determines the available resources, including Compositions and Composite Resource Definitions.

 By default Crossplane keeps only a single _Inactive_ revision.
-Change the number of older revisions by setting the

 Change the number of revisions Crossplane maintains with a Configuration package
 {{<hover label="revHistory" line="6">}}revisionHistoryLimit{{</hover>}}.